 Skip to content

-• Be ready to draw individual datapaths for specific instructions with labeled bit widths, path annotations, and target address calculations
+• Be ready to draw individual datapaths for specific instructions with labeled bit widths, path annotations, and target address calculations.
+Include only relevant parts, no unnecessary control lines.

 • For each mux: know which instructions use it, what the inputs/outputs are, what the control signal is, its bit width, and the meaning of each setting